 - I've learned a lot about product and UX; how teams are built (or rather, how effective product teams should be built); where product sits within startups and more established tech companies; the relationship between product and UX; and where data science teams fit into the mix (product development? evaluation?)

-Designing for purpose
+Re-designing for purpose

-Human centred design is a great way to figure out what elements of your life and career are the most important, what satisfies you most, and what a fulfilling career might look like.
+Self-directed human centred design is a great way to figure out what elements of your life and career are the most important, what satisfies you most, and what a fulfilling career might look like.
 This is also a great way find your story – to arrange the details of your life into a narrative that helps you move forward and keeps you on track.
 This is really important when you're changing careers.
 You need to to be able to tell a story that convinces employers that you are not only capable, but willing to embrace everything that comes with a changing career.

 Re-designing your life and career is not always easy.
 You need to have some level of financial security – I had a year's salary of accessible savings behind me.
 You also need a good level of self-awareness; a sense of what type of work drives you and what makes you get up in the morning.
 This is incredibly important and will help make the most of your time off.
 It also helps if you have side projects that you're passionate about – regardless of whether they are attached to a pay check, and new opportunities locked-in for example conferences or workshops.

 You also need to be comfortable bucking social norms.
 Not everyone will be supportive.
 While many claim to "work to live, not live to work" the idea of not working can be baffling to some.
 It's just not something people do, unless of course they are taking maternity or parental leave, a sabbatical, or long service leave.
 You need some mechanism for continually growing your CV while re-designing your career.
 Perceptions are important.